moll-dev/Data-Structure-Zoo/2-Sorting/README.md

 recursion with this Merge function creates Mergesort.
 It's running time complexity is O(n log(n)), which isn't the best but it is a guaranteed running time!

-If you're familar with a Binary search, which uses a divide and conquer algorithm.
+If you're familiar with a Binary search, which uses a divide and conquer algorithm.
 Quicksort will be a breeze!
 With an average run time of O(n log(n)) it's a pretty good one.
 Essentially, Quicksort picks a central value (determined various ways) to pivot values around.
 This pivot function is similar to Merge, except it separates all values less than the pivot